-Parameter Description CodeName Use one of the following codes to specify the information you want to return about the file group: Description: Returns the file group description. • DriversPath: Returns the path to the Drivers folder for the file group.
-FileGroupID: Returns the database ID of the file group.
-FileGroupName: Returns the file group name. • FileGroupDisplayName: Returns the display name of the file group. • FileGroupTabPrefix: Returns the tab prefix of the file group.
+Parameter Description CodeName Use one of the following codes to specify the information you want to return about the file group: • Description: Returns the file group description. • DriversPath: Returns the path to the Drivers folder for the file group. • FileGroupID: Returns the database ID of the file group. • FileGroupName: Returns the file group name. • FileGroupDisplayName: Returns the display name of the file group. • FileGroupTabPrefix: Returns the tab prefix of the file group.
+IsWebFileGroup: Returns whether the file group is a web file group (True/False).
+Web file groups are only available if installed by an Axiom product.
 ProcessDefinitionID: Returns the ID of the process definition associated with the file group.
 Only applies if a process definition is specified as the Plan File Process for the file group.
 Returns blank otherwise.
 PlanFile: Returns the plan code for the current plan file.
 This keyword can only be used within a file group.
 When used in a file that is not a plan file (such as a template), the file name is returned.
 ScenarioName: Returns the scenario name when the file group is a scenario (returns blank otherwise). • UtilitiesPath: Returns the path to the Utilities folder for the file group.
 TemplateName: Returns the name of the template used to create the current plan file.
 Only applies to plan files.